andrew/ultimate-awesome/README.md

 - [awesome-korean-developer-groups](https://github.com/ragingwind/awesome-korean-developer-groups) - Korea Developers Groups.
 - [awesome-pika](https://github.com/rajasegar/awesome-pika) - Awesome list of Pika - Move the web forward.
 - [awesome-multimodal-sequence-learning](https://github.com/Redaimao/awesome-multimodal-sequence-learning) - Reading list for multimodal sequence learning.
+- [awesome-regolo-ai](https://github.com/regolo-ai/awesome-regolo-ai) - A collection of awesome tools and projects you can use with regolo.ai or that are built around it.
 - [awesome-mobile-growth](https://github.com/renedeanda/awesome-mobile-growth) - Awesome Mobile Growth is a curated list of the best mobile growth related resources, blogs, & tools in one place.
 - [awesome-remix](https://github.com/rjoydip/awesome-remix) - Curated list of awesome remix resources.
 - [awesome-llm-systems](https://github.com/romitjain/awesome-llm-systems) - This repository aims to consolidate resources for learning about systems for LLM.